Hendejac/titanic_ml/index.md

 ### Missing Age Data

 In total 177 of the passengers were missing their ages values.
-Doing a quick glance at the correlation between age and survival shows essentially no correlation, but I couldn't help remembering in the Titanic movie where the women and children were trying to be loaded onto the lifeboats first.
+Doing a quick glance at the correlation between age and survival shows essentially no correlation, but I remembered in the Titanic movie there was an attempt to load the women and children onto the lifeboats first.
 So this left me with a few options, and the opportunity to play with the data.

 #### Options